Deeplearn-PeD/GDELT_csv_reader/README.md

 # GDELT Data Downloader

-A Python application to download GDELT datasets (Events, Mentions, and Global Knowledge Graph) and store them in a DuckDB database.
+A Python application to download GDELT datasets (Events, Mentions, and Global Knowledge Graph) and store them in a PostgreSQL database.

 ## Features
 - Downloads GDELT data files in parallel
-- Stores data in a local DuckDB database
+- Stores data in a local PostgreSQL database
 - Processes large files in chunks for memory efficiency
 - Supports Events, Mentions, and GKG datasets
+- Handles duplicate records with ON CONFLICT DO NOTHING

 ## Installation